Home / Recipes / Fried Spring Onion Noodles

 • The sauce can store in the fridge for over a week and the noodles can be made quickly by just boiling them.
 The perfect quick meal for your busy days.

-• The white part of spring onions takes longer to cook through than the green part.
+• The white part of scallion takes longer to cook through than the green part.
 I cook them separately to avoid overcooking.

 Nutrition Information: